JWahle/piCoreCDSP/README.md

 If you do this after installing piCoreCDSP, you have to manually set the audio output back to `camilladsp` for Squeezelite, AirPlay and Bluetooth.

 ### Squeezelite is running, but CamillaDSP is offline (State: Offline)
+This happens when no audio is output to CamillaDSP.
+First, check the error log for errors.
-Make sure in `Squeezelite Settings > Change Squeezelite settings` the following is set:
+If there are no error messages in the log (`Show log file` button in CamillaGUI), make sure in `Squeezelite Settings > Change Squeezelite settings` the following is set:
-`Output setting` is set to `camilladsp`
+- `Output setting` is set to `camilladsp`
-`Close output setting` is empty or set to 0
+- Either play audio or ensure `Close output setting` is empty or set to 0

 ### The audio is delayed
 There are various buffers, which can be decreased to reduce latency.